harryho/blog-hugo/content/os/centos-server-7.md

 Prelude

 > *This article is mainly to help experienced user install and setup CentOS 7 Server.
-If you are looking for the information for CentOS 14, please install CentOS desktop version at first, and you can follow [Ubuntu 14 server setup](/os/ubuntu-server-14/)*

 ## Assumption